Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Introduction

-Section~\ref{sec:Markov} collects notation and preliminary results on Dirichlet forms, Markov semigroups and functional $\Gamma$-calculus, following the presentation of \cite{Bouleau-Hirsch91}, which avoids any topological assumption.
-A particular attention is devoted to various formulations of the $\BE KN$ condition: they are discussed in \S\ref{subsec:BE}, trying to present an intrinsic approach that does not rely on the introduction of a distinguished algebra of functions $\cA$ and extra assumptions on the Dirichlet form $\cE$, besides locality.
-In its weak formulation (see \eqref{eq:BEKnu.3} of Corollary~\ref{le:BE-equivalent} and \eqref{eq:GG1.a}, \eqref{eq:GG1.adelta})
+\textit{Plan of the paper.} Section~\ref{secMarkov} collects notation and preliminary results on Dirichlet forms, Markov semigroups and functional $\Gamma$-calculus, following the presentation of \cite{Bouleau-Hirsch91}, which avoids any topological assumption.
+Particular attention is devoted to various formulations of the $\BE KN$ condition: they are discussed in Section~\ref{subsecBE}, trying to present an intrinsic approach that does not rely on the introduction of a distinguished algebra of functions $\cA$ and extra assumptions on the Dirichlet form $\cE$, besides locality.
+In its weak formulation [see \eqref {eqBEKnu.3} of Corollary~\ref{leBE-equivalent} and \eqref{eqGG1.a}, \eqref{eqGG1.adelta}],

 which is well suited to study stability issues, $\BE KN$ does not even need a densely defined Carr\'e du Champ $\Gamma$, because only the semigroup $(\sP t)_{t\ge0}$ is involved.